-During our 50th anniversary year, we are shining the spotlight on 50 outstanding Lakeland alumni.
+During our 50th anniversary year, we shared the spotlight on outstanding Lakeland alumni.
 Click on names below to read about these individuals.
 Check back often as more will be added throughout the year!

 Retired Vice-President of Astro Manufacturing & Design